 Being prequalified or preapproved for a home loan can speed things up since you've already gathered much of the income and credit information needed to confirm how much you can afford to borrow.
 However, lenders cannot skip the verification process.
 Working with a home lending advisor can help your determine the best type of mortgage loan for your needs, and they can let you know what information and documentation you’ll need to provide.

-3. You'll need to get a home inspection and an appraisal
+3. You'll need to get an appraisal and may want to get a home inspection

 The inspection and appraisal are two of the most important steps in the homebuying process.
+The lender is required to obtain an appraisal.
+However, the decision to get a home inspection is entirely up to the buyer and is usually not required by a lender.
 Typically, you'll schedule a home inspection first.
 An experienced, professional inspector will evaluate the overall condition and structural integrity of the house.
 Check with your real estate agent if you need a referral, they can likely recommend a reputable inspector.

 Inspections usually take place within a few days to a week of the seller accepting your offer, depending on the inspector’s schedule.
 The inspection itself will take a few hours.
 Some buyers attend the inspection if they're available, but it’s not required.
 The inspector will send both you and the seller a copy of the report of their findings a few days later.